For our March social hour, we will be combining with a similar event Jan Spencer has organized around what he calls One-Earth Living.

 A note on timing:

-Feel free to join us later if you are not able to arrive by 5:30.
+Feel free to join our social hour in progress if you are not able to arrive by 5:30.

 LTD Trip Planner: http://www.ltd.org

 APRIL – We will be at Tsunami Books on Wed.
 April 8, 5:30-7:30pm.
 Come early to browse books!
 Bringing a discreet food item to consume is OK.
 Tsunami provides free tea.

 MAY – We may be at a welcoming area church with a commitment to housing, probably back to First Tuesday, but we will see if people prefer a Wednesday.
 Check this post or our Meetup group later 🙂

 * Linda K/Sherri: March 12 is the 350 Eugene City Council Candidates Forum on climate (and housing) – 7-8:30pm at Unitarian Church, 1685 W. 13th

 * Dylan – Backyard Barnraising update (if any)